Certificates and Trust Management

 The primary address at which the service can be reached will be its common name; ideally, this will be a fully-qualified domain name (FQDN) which will not change, but for internal service communication, it is often just the ingress address for the unit.
 Any additional names or addresses by which the service can be reached will be its subject alternative names (SANs).

-CDK will manage the server certificates automatically, including
+Charmed Kubernetes will manage the server certificates automatically, including

 generating the certificate with the proper CN and SANs.
 However, the